avengers-p11/Documentation/VCS Design + POC/VCS Authn & Authz startegy/Authn Documentation/README.md

 Authentication refers to the process of verifying the identity of a user or system.
 In the context of Version Control Systems (VCS), authentication ensures that only authorized users can access, modify, or manage code repositories.
 It is a critical aspect of maintaining the security and integrity of software development projects.

-As development teams grow and more tools integrate with VCS, robust authentication practices become essential.
-Authentication plays a significant role in protecting code, ensuring the right people have access to repositories, and preventing unauthorized or malicious changes to code bases.

 ---

 ## 2. Why Authentication is Important